 Our last day at Entabeni and so far we had seen three of the big five, Elephants, Rhino and Lions.
-The plan was an early start and a search for cheetah.
+The plan was an early start and a search for Cheetahs.
 Once again a drive down from the upper escarpment along the narrow precipitous track.
-The cheetah were thought to be at the farthest boundary of the reserve, away from the lion.
+The Cheetahs were thought to be at the farthest boundary of the reserve, away from the lion.
 Although we saw numerous animals no cheetah were sighted.
 However we did see Giraffe, our first close sighting of a mother and baby, with Red Billed Oxpeckers clinging to their necks.
 Also a Reed Cormorant and a Pied Kingfisher were perched in trees near a waterhole.

 After breakfast back at the lodge we had time to take in the scenery and watch the Vervet Monkeys jumping onto the terraces and looking through windows.
 A brown snake was sunning itself on a rock outside our lodge.